- Tel: USA: 8449252252

 Through the years of guiding in Baja, Ginni has taken great interest in learning about desert plants, marine biology, geology, and the night sky.
 She thoroughly enjoys sharing these with people.

 Ginni also founded the Columbia River Kayaking cooperative in Washington, tends Slow Boat Farm in the summer, and organized the annual Lower Columbia Kayak Roundup for 5 years.
-She has traveled to Florida, Maine, Georgia, Chicago, Baltimore, Rhode Island, South Carolina, Michigan, Tasmania, Sydney (Australia), Melbourne, Chile, New Zealand, Wales, and Port Townsend to coach.
+She has traveled to Australia, Chile, New Zealand, Wales, Canada, Tahiti, throughout the US, and of course Mexico to guide and coach.
 She is certified by the BCU as a 5* Sea Leader, a Level 4 Sea Coach, and a Coach Tutor, and by the ACA as Level 5 Coastal Instructor.

 Ginni built two wooden boats, Pygmy Boats’ Arctic Tern and Arctic Tern 14.
 She has been featured in the original “This is the Sea” video and in several magazine articles.
 She writes regularly for Ocean Paddler Magazine, and makes occasional entires in a personal blog called kayaktravel.
 She is also a breast cancer survivor who wants to give hope to others undergoing that journey.